Supported tags and respective

 Then, build with

-docker build -t some-custom-nginx . and run:
+docker build -t custom-nginx . and run:

-$ docker run --name some-nginx -d some-custom-nginx
+$ docker run --name my-custom-nginx-container -d custom-nginx

 using environment variables in nginx configuration

 Out-of-the-box, Nginx doesn't support using environment variables inside most configuration blocks.
 But

 envsubst may be used as a workaround if you need to generate your nginx configuration dynamically before nginx starts.

 Here is an example using docker-compose.yml: